translate/pootle/docs/features/using_pootle_fs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retain all translation and allow translators to resolve conflicts use :djadmin:`merge`.
-This will merge any non-conflicting units and convert conflicts into suggestions, the :option:`--pootle-wins <merge --pootle-wins>` option ensures that we use Pootle translations and convert filesystem translations into suggestions:
+To retain all translation and allow translators to resolve conflicts use :djadmin:`resolve`.
+This will merge any non-conflicting units and convert conflicts into suggestions, the :option:`--pootle-wins <resolve --pootle-wins>` option ensures that we use Pootle translations and convert filesystem translations into suggestions:

 .. code-block:: console

-   (env) $ pootle fs merge --pootle-wins MYPROJECT (env) $ pootle fs sync MYPROJECT
+   (env) $ pootle fs resolve --pootle-wins MYPROJECT (env) $ pootle fs sync MYPROJECT